 9. Mary Duff

-Mary Duff is a country music singer from County Meath.
+Second to last on this list, we have Mary Duff, a country music singer from County Meath.
 Her father, recognizing her interest and talent, invited her to join his band when she was a child.
 After winning many regional competitions, she signed onto Ritz Records.

 In 2020, Duff teamed up with other notable musicians to form the band Tramyard.
 They released their debut single, “People Puttin’ People Down,” in 2021 as a tribute to John Prine.